-One of the significant benefits of caffeine for athletes is the strength and endurance.
-It has also improves physical performance in power related sporting activities.
+One of the significant benefits of caffeine for athletes is strength and endurance.
+It has also improved physical performance in power-related sporting activities.

-In addition to increased strength performance effect well known to be available on short-term, usually the first 15 minutes, caffeine has been found to help mobilize fat stores.
+In addition to increased strength performance effect well known to be available in the short-term, usually the first 15 minutes, caffeine has been found to help mobilize fat stores.

 Caffeine enables the body to use fat as its primary fuel source.
 By using fat as fuel, the human body spares glycogen.
-Th glycogen is an additional fuel source found in the liver and muscles.
+Glycogen is an additional fuel source found in the liver and muscles.

 3. Better Reaction (alertness) and Recovery

-One of the most common reasons for the use of caffeine is alertness effect.
-In almost all cases, caffeine acts as a central nervous system stimulant, which can cause a noticeable impact on alertness when it reaches the brain.
+One of the most common reasons for the use of caffeine is the alertness effect.
+In almost all cases, caffeine acts as a central nervous system stimulant, causing a noticeable impact on alertness when it reaches the brain.
 The effect makes the athlete feel more alert and less tired through a sporting event.

-Caffeine has also been discovered to be used to help speed up the recovery process of athletes and keep them ready for the next day’s work.
+Caffeine has also been discovered to help speed up the recovery process of athletes and keep them ready for the next day’s work.

 Myths about caffeine